jsthomas/tidy_email/README.md

 - To sign up for Mailgun, click [here](https://signup.mailgun.com/new/signup).
 - To sign up for Sendgrid, click [here](https://sendgrid.com/pricing/).

-A more extensive comparison of these services is in the sections below.
+The sections below contain a more extensive comparison of these two services.

 Both Sendgrid and Mailgun have extensive REST APIs (in fact, they also support SMTP but recommend their APIs).
 These services can receive